DDDEastMidlandsLimited/dddem-blog/site/collections/_posts/2021-03-26-talk-proposals.md

 The Call For Speakers (CFs /CFP ) opens for DDD East Midlands 2021 on the <b>2nd April 2021</b>.
 A CFS is the ask for you to submit the talk titles and descriptions for talks you would like to present at the DDD East Midlands Conference.

-Submissions can be made at [this Sessionize link](https://sessionize.com/ddd-east-midlands-conference-2021/) and are editable until the closing date of the <b>30th April 2021</b>.

 # Why submit to DDD East Midlands?
 ---